What is Management? Definitions

 5. A group and not an individual activity

 Management is not an individual activity.
 It is a group activity.
 It uses group (employees) efforts to achieve group (owners) objectives.
 It tries to satisfy the needs and wants of a group (consumers).
 Nowadays, importance is given to the team (group) and not to individuals.

 6. Follows established principles or rules

-Management follows established principles, such as division of work, discipline, unity of command, etc. These principles help to prevent and solve the problems in the organisation.
+Management follows established principles, such as division of work, discipline, unity of command, etc. These principles help to prevent and solve the problems in the organization.

 7. Aided but not replaced by computers

-Now-a-days, all managers use computers.
-Computers help the managers to take accurate decisions.
+Nowadays, all managers use computers.
+Computers help managers to make accurate decisions.
 However, computers can only help management.
 Computers cannot replace management.
-This is because management takes the final responsibility.
+This is because management takes final responsibility.
 Thus Management is aided (helped) but not replaced by computers.

 8. Situational in nature

 Management makes plans, policies, and decisions according to the situation.
 It changes its style according to the situation.
 It uses different plans, policies, decisions, and styles for different situations.